teresaheidt/Timed-Code-Quiz/README.md

 At the start screen, the user will find a link to the score page.
 On that page there will be a list of users initials and the time they finished the game.
 The person with the best time will be at the top of the page.

 # Bugs
-There was difficulty in getting the stored initials and time to load to the highScore html.
+While the initials and the results are stored in local storage, the results are not being displayed to the highscore page.
+The other issue is that the link to the 'home' button is broken.

 # Usage
 This game will gauge the users progress and encourage the user to become an expert on the fundamentals of Javascript.
 There are a few css and html questions for fun!